6 best practices for IT asset discovery and asset management

 - Allow malware such as ransomware to self-install

-MSPs can implement the following best practices to reduce the burden on technicians while ensuring no device goes undiscovered or unmanaged for long.
+MSPs can implement the following IT asset management best practices to reduce the burden on technicians while ensuring no device goes undiscovered or unmanaged for long.

 1. Put network scans on autopilot